akeske/ImpervaWAF-WhatIf/README.md

-# Imperva What If
+# Imperva Web Application Firewall (WAF) | Security Rules What If

-The fucntion 'evaluate' is based on ChatGPT with feedback 'how to boolean from Esprima' :P

 This project is created to simulate a user with specific characteristics and which security rule from Imperva WAF will be triggered.

-The idea is from Microsoft AAD Conditional Access What if nad powershell WhatIf function.
+The idea is from Microsoft AAD Conditional Access What if and powershell WhatIf function.

+The fucntion 'evaluate' is based on ChatGPT with feedback 'how to boolean from Esprima' :smirk:

-## Development server
+## How to

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+Run `ng serve`, navigate to `http://localhost:4200/` and play.